minchen321/Movie_Quiz_App/README.md

 MovieQuizApp is a Node.js web application with responsive front-end design.

-The users need to correctly answer at least one question in order to join the Brad Pitt's Fan Club.
+The users need to take a quiz in order to join the Brad Pitt's Fan Club.
 After the user answers the question, it will transition to a results screen.

 Tech Stack: HTML, CSS, JavaScript, Express.js, Handlebars (template engine), Bootstrap